-How to Include Your Cat in Holiday Traditions December 20 2019, 0 Comments
+Fun Ways To Include Your Cat In Your Holiday Traditions December 09 2020, 2 Comments

-For many folks, the holidays are about spending time with family.
-If you’re like us, you consider your cat part of the family.
+For many folks, the holidays are about spending time with family; and if you’re like us, you consider your cat to be part of the family.
 That means the holidays should include your cat, too!
-So if you’re looking for some fun, festive ways to include your feline family member in your holiday traditions, here are a few ideas to get you started!
+So if you’re looking for some fun, festive ways to include your feline family member in your holiday traditions, here are a few ideas to get you started.

 Holiday Card Photo Shoot